Indigenous peoples of the Pacific Northwest Coast

+The Indigenous peoples of the Pacific Northwest Coast are the many First Nations and Alaska Native peoples whose traditional homelands lie along the Pacific coast of northwestern North America.
+The region is defined as a long, narrow coastal zone from the Alaska Panhandle through to British Columbia, Washington State, Oregon, and Northern California.
+Each ethnic group has distinct histories, political identities, and languages, but they share cultural and subsistence practices, certain beliefs, ceremonies, traditions, and artistic forms.
+Salmon is a central resource and spiritual symbol.
+The term Northwest Coast or North West Coast is used in anthropology to refer to the groups, while the term Pacific Northwest is largely used in the American context.

+The environment of the Pacific Northwest supported unusually dense settlement for hunter gatherer societies, with ample salmon runs, shellfish, herring, halibut, sea mammals, cedar forests, berries, roots, and game making possible large permanent or semi-permanent villages, extensive trade, and highly complex political and ceremonial life.
+At one point, the region had the highest population density of a region inhabited by Indigenous peoples in Canada.

 List of nations

 The Pacific Northwest Coast at one time had the most densely populated areas of Indigenous people ever recorded in Canada.
 The land and waters provided rich natural resources through cedar and salmon, and highly structured cultures developed from relatively dense populations.
 Within the Pacific Northwest, many different nations developed, each with their own distinct history, culture, and society.
 Some cultures in this region were very similar and share certain elements, such as the importance of salmon to their cultures, while others differed.
 Prior to contact, and for a brief time after colonization, some of these groups regularly conducted war against each other through raids and attacks.
 Through warfare they gathered captives for slavery.

 Eyak

-The Eyak people reside in the Copper River Delta north of the Alaska Panhandle.
-The vast majority currently live near the Alaskan city of Cordova.
+The Eyak people traditionally inhabit the Copper River Delta region on the northern edge of the Alaska Panhandle.
+Historically, Eyak communities were located along the coastal areas and river systems of south-central Alaska, where they relied on fishing, hunting, and gathering for subsistence.

+Today, most Eyak people live in or near the city of Cordova.
+Although the Eyak language went extinct in 2008 before being revitalized by a self-taught Frenchman, the community has been involved in efforts to document and revitalize aspects of Eyak language and culture.